Startup business ideas in Canada with low setup costs

 - special-needs support and respite care

-Your province may require certifications and background checks.
+Your province may require certifications and background checks before you can operate.

 Cleaning services